Common questions often cross our desks at Ryan Hughes Law concerning personal injury matters.

 Your discs are the cushions that sit between your vertebrae.
 These are soft and help keep your spine moving correctly.
 A disc becomes herniated if some of the disks are pushed out through a tear, resulting in pain, numbness, and even weakness in an arm or leg.
 Herniated discs tend to improve over time.

 Herniated discs are typically the result of normal wear and tear but can happen because of a fall or blow to the back.
-Insurance companies are likely to argue that a herniated disc was not caused by accident, especially if you are older.
+Insurance companies will likely argue that a herniated disc was not caused by accident, especially if you are older.

-You will need to document things to demonstrate that your herniated disc was caused by a blow or fall.
+You must document things to demonstrate that your herniated disc was caused by a blow or fall.

 What Is Radiofrequency Ablation (RFA)?

 Radiofrequency ablation is a treatment in which a needle is inserted into part of your body, and radiofrequency waves are sent out, killing nearby cells.
 This is most often used to treat tumors and chronic venous insufficiency in the legs but is also used to treat chronic back and neck pain that might result from an accident.